SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    you do not use the ``return`` keyword to indicate initialization success.

 For instance, failable initializers are implemented for numeric type conversions.
-If you need to be sure that a conversion between numeric types does not change the value, you would use ``exactly`` in the initializer.
+To ensure conversion between numeric types maintains the value exactly, use the ``init(exactly:)`` initializer.
-If the type conversion changes the value, the initializer will fail, and ``nil`` will be returned.
+If the type conversion cannot maintain the value, the initializer fails.

 .. testcode:: failableInitializers

-   -> let wholeNumber:Double = 12345.0
+   -> let wholeNumber: Double = 12345.0
    << // wholeNumber : Double = 12345.0
    -> let pi = 3.14159
    <~ // pi : Double = 3.1415
    ---
    -> if let valueMaintained = Int(exactly: wholeNumber) {
-        print("\(wholeNumber) maintains its value during type conversion") }
+          print("\(wholeNumber) type conversion to int maintains value") }
-   <- 12345.0 maintains its value during type conversion
+   <- 12345.0 type conversion to int maintains value
    ---
    -> let valueChanged = Int(exactly: pi)
    << // valueChanged : Int? = nil
    // valueChanged is of type Int?, not Int
    ---
    -> if valueChanged == nil {
-        print("\(pi) changes value during type conversion")
-      }
+          print("\(pi) type conversion to int does not maintain value") }
-   <- 3.14159 changes value during type conversion
+   <- 3.14159 type conversion to int does not maintain value

 The example below defines a structure called ``Animal``, with a constant ``String`` property called ``species``.